Detached Palmerston-Little Italy lot with confirmed 1,312 sqft laneway house eligibility

 Key features

-- Detached home on a wide, long lot in Palmerston-Little Italy
+- Detached home on a wide, long lot

-- Minutes to Ossington Subway (Line 2)
+- Minutes from Ossington Subway (Line 2)

 - Offered for the first time in over 30 years